OWASP/owasp-mastg/Document/Testcases/0x00_OMTG-DATAST.md

-### OMTG-DATAST-005: Test that keyboard cache is disabled for sensitive data
+### OMTG-DATAST-005: Test for Sensitive Data in the Keyboard Cache
 When keying in data into input fields, the software keyboard automatically suggests what data the user might want to key in.
 This feature can be very useful in messaging Apps to write text messages more efficient.
 For input fields that are asking for sensitive information like passwords or credit card data the keyboard cache might disclose sensitive information already when the input field is selected.
 This feature should therefore be disabled for input fields that are asking for sensitive information.

 #### Detailed Guides